shorya97/Scientific-Calculator/README.md

 # Scientific-Calculator
-This is a simple scientific calculator built in HTML
+This is a simple scientific calculator built in HTML,CSS and JS.